A Primer on Deep Learning

 Finally in 2006 three separate groups developed ways of overcoming the difficulties that many in the machine learning world encountered while trying to train deep neural networks.
 The leaders of these three groups are the fathers of the age of deep learning.
 This is not at all hyperbole; these figures ushered in a new epoch.
 Their work breathed new life into neural networks when many had given up on their utility.
 A few years down the line, Geoff Hinton has been snatched up by Google; Yann LeCun is Director of AI Research at Facebook; and Yoshua Bengio holds a position as research chair for Artificial Intelligence at University of Montreal, funded in part by the video game company Ubisoft.
 Their trajectories show that their work is serious business.

 What was it that they did to their deep neural networks to make it work?
 The topic of how their work enables this would merit its own lengthy discussion, so for now please accept this heavily abbreviated version.
 Before their work, the earliest layers in a deep network simply weren’t learning useful representations of the data.
 In many cases they weren’t learning anything at all.
 Instead they were staying close to their random initialization because of the nature of the training algorithm for neural networks.
 Using different techniques, each of these three groups was able to get these early layers to learn useful representations, which led to much more powerful neural networks.
+Each successive layer in a neural network uses features in the previous layer to learn more complex features.

 Now that this problem has been fixed, we ask, what is it that these neural networks learn?
 This paper illustrates what a deep neural network is capable of learning, and I’ve included the above picture to make things clearer.
 At the lowest level, the network fixates on patterns of local contrast as important.
 The following layer is then able to use those patterns of local contrast to fixate on things that resemble eyes, noses, and mouths.
 Finally, the top layer is able to apply those facial features to face templates.
 A deep neural network is capable of composing more and more complex features in each of its successive layers.